Kremlin's party gets 324 of 450 seats in Russian parliament - NewsBreak

 Kremlin's party gets 324 of 450 seats in Russian parliament

-MOSCOW — (AP) — Russia's ruling party will get 324 of the 450 seats in the next national parliament, election authorities announced Tuesday.
-The number is less than the pro-Kremlin party, United Russia, won in the previous election but still an overwhelming majority.
+Russia's ruling party will get 324 of the 450 seats in the next national parliament, election authorities announced Tuesday.
+The number is less than the pro- Kremlin party, United Russia won in the previous election but still an overwhelming majority.

 Retaining the party's dominance in the State Duma was widely seen as crucial for the Kremlin ahead of Russia's presidential election in 2024.
 President Vladimir Putin’s current term expires that year, and he is expected either to seek reelection or to choose another strategy to stay in power.